StandartTemplateConstruct/GithubReadmePDFBookGenerator/README.md

    -  All source code listings to which links from Markdown documents are made
      -  In literate programming format: two columns one is comments another is code
    -  Per section for each project that first project references, processed in the same way as first project
+ -  Wrapped with text AI generated illustrations one per page, for inferred with "consise that" model text as the prompt to DALL-E AI